Vandals ‘wrench off’ steel crown from wolf sculpture on Bury roundabout

 The wolf was created by Ben Loughrill and the crown was fashioned by Nigel Kaines, from Designs on Metal, in Stowlangtoft.

-“You can’t just pull it out - they must have had to twist it off,” she said,
+She said: “You can’t just pull it out - they must have had to twist it off.”

 “People love the wolf.
 It’s very disappointing for residents and visitors alike.
 I hope it can be mended and restored.
-We will have to make it even more secure,” Mrs Lesser said.
+We will have to make it even more secure,” she said.

 It follows vandalism to the Blanchard Planter, in St Mary’s Square, in July after one of its stone urns was overturned.